 Hello again, and welcome back to another week on the Christine Murphy Designs Blog.
 Let me begin with a question… Do you procrastinate?
-Do you have an idea for tangling, but then procrastinate and the tile never gets started?
+Do you have an idea, but then procrastinate and it never gets started?
 Another word that’s thrown around in these sorts of circles is “resistance“.
-Do you have an idea for tangling, but then for whatever reason, you just can’t get around to getting it done, it’s like there’s this resistance that’s working against you.
+Do you have an idea, but then for whatever reason, you just can’t get around to getting it done, it’s like there’s this resistance that’s working against you.
 Well today’s Book Review of “Who Moved my Cheese?” by Dr Spencer Johnson is gonna help!

 Let me tell you I have struggled with this in my time!
 You might recall my post at the start of 2018 where I talked about losing my mojo.
 You can read it here if you missed it.
 Well, I had gone through months of this sort of thing… I had all the ideas in the world, and no real oomph to get cracking, each day it just got worse.
 Sometimes I procrastinated and other times there was just plain old resistance.

 Procrastination and Resistance, know each other very well and they are quite the team!
 They’ve taken down some of the best in the industry.
 What if I told you there’s a way of looking at them from an entirely new perspective, and when you do, you can conquer them!
 Do you want in?

 About a year and a half ago, someone I’d worked with for a long time retired.
 During our time working together, I can recall two times he told me about this book.
 Each time he urged me to read it, saying it’s a great book that will help me understand (and handle) change.
 These were big claims, and when he gave me the book, I took it home and popped it on the bookshelf, saying to myself “I’ll get to that one day”.